My EC2 Linux instance failed the instance status check due to over-utilization of its resources. How do I troubleshoot this?

 No space left on device error

 If an error similar to "OSError: [Error 28] No space left on device '/var/lib/'" appears in the instance's system log, then the file system containing the listed folder is full.
-(In this example, /var/lib is the folder.)
+In this example, /var/lib is full.

 You can free space on the file system using one of the following methods:

-If you activated EC2 Serial Console for Linux, then you can use it to troubleshoot supported Nitro-based instance types.
+If you turned on the EC2 serial console for Linux instances, then you can use it to troubleshoot supported Nitro-based instance types and bare metal instances.
 The serial console helps you troubleshoot boot issues, network configuration, and SSH configuration issues.
 The serial console connects to your instance without the need for a working network connection.
 You can access the serial console using the Amazon EC2 console or the AWS CLI.

-Before using the serial console, grant access to it at the account level.
-Then, create AWS Identity and Access Management (IAM) policies granting access to your IAM users.
-Also, every instance using the serial console must include at least one password-based user.
-If your instance is unreachable and you haven’t configured access to the serial console, then follow the instructions in Method 2: Use a rescue instance.
-For information on configuring the EC2 Serial Console for Linux, see Configure access to the EC2 Serial Console.
+If you haven't previously used the EC2 serial console, make sure that you review prerequisites and configure access before trying to connect.
+If your instance is unreachable and you haven't configured access to the serial console, then follow the instructions in Method 2: Use a rescue instance.
+For information on configuring the EC2 serial console, see Configure access to the EC2 serial console.

 Method 2: Use a rescue instance

-1. Launch a new EC2 instance in your virtual private cloud (VPC) using the same Amazon Machine Image (AMI) and in the same Availability Zone as the impaired instance.
+1. Launch a new EC2 instance in your virtual private cloud (VPC).
+Use the same Amazon Machine Image (AMI) and the same Availability Zone as the impaired instance.
 The new instance becomes your rescue instance.

-Or, you can use an existing instance that you can access if the instance uses the same AMI and is in the same Availability Zone as your impaired instance
+Or, use an existing instance that you can access.
+The existing instance must use the same AMI and be in the same Availability Zone as your impaired instance

 2. Stop the impaired instance.